mazwat/mazwat.github.io/arduino-lm.md

 You may want to control heavy duty electrical items like industrial motors or AC powered lights.
 You will need to use a transistor which is a semiconductor device or more commonly known as a transistor used to amplify or switch electronic signals and electrical power.
 You will need to be careful here as this is where there is a danger of frying your Arduino or yourself.
 We will examine the role of transistors in a later lecture.

-![Using Large Loads with Arduino using a Transistor](images/large-loads.png) *fig 9. - Using Large Loads with Arduino using a Transistor*
+![Using Large Loads with Arduino using a Transistor](images/large-loads.png) *fig 10. - Using Large Loads with Arduino using a Transistor*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTcyMDY2NDAwLDExNzM3NzIxODEsNzk1ND
+eyJoaXN0b3J5IjpbLTIwOTY4MDg0NDgsNTcyMDY2NDAwLDExNz
-I4MjYyLDkxODk5MDc3MywxNzYzNDkwMCw1Mzg5NjQ2OTEsNjA3
+M3NzIxODEsNzk1NDI4MjYyLDkxODk5MDc3MywxNzYzNDkwMCw1
-MTg2NTMyLC00NzY3OTQ2MjAsMTAyMDAzODIzNCwtMjA3MzUwNT
+Mzg5NjQ2OTEsNjA3MTg2NTMyLC00NzY3OTQ2MjAsMTAyMDAzOD
-A0OSwxMDc2MTQ0MjA4LDEwMTc3MTg2NzEsMTE2OTc3MDUxNywx
+IzNCwtMjA3MzUwNTA0OSwxMDc2MTQ0MjA4LDEwMTc3MTg2NzEs
-NzI0MTA2OTIxLC0xNjM3NzY5Nzg4LC0xMzM0ODAyMzk3LDE1ND
+MTE2OTc3MDUxNywxNzI0MTA2OTIxLC0xNjM3NzY5Nzg4LC0xMz
-A4NzE3NzIsLTIyMDY5NTIwNCwtMTg3NzQ5NDA0MCw3MDExNDM5
+M0ODAyMzk3LDE1NDA4NzE3NzIsLTIyMDY5NTIwNCwtMTg3NzQ5
-ODddfQ==
+NDA0MF19
 -->